 JPA Criteria API Queries

-The JPA Criteria API provides an alternative way for defining JPA queries, which is mainly useful for building dynamic queries whose exact structure is only known at runtime.
+The JPA Criteria API provides an alternative way to define JPA queries.
+It is useful for building dynamic queries whose structure is known only at runtime.

-JPQL queries are defined as strings, similarly to SQL.
-JPA criteria queries, on the other hand, are defined by the instantiation of Java objects that represent query elements.
+JPQL queries are defined as strings, similar to SQL.
+In contrast, JPA Criteria queries are defined by instantiating Java objects that represent query elements.

-For example, building a dynamic query based on fields that a user fills at runtime in a form that contains many optional fields - is expected to be cleaner when using the JPA criteria API, because it eliminates the need for building the query using many string concatenation operations.
+For example, building a dynamic query based on a form with many optional fields is cleaner with the Criteria API because it avoids complex string concatenation.

-String based JPQL queries and JPA criteria based queries are equally powerful and efficient.
-Therefore, choosing one method over the other is also a matter of personal preference.
+String-based JPQL queries and JPA Criteria-based queries are equally powerful and efficient.
+Therefore, the choice between them can also be a matter of personal preference.

-The following query string represents a minimal JPQL query:
+The following string is a minimal JPQL query:

 SELECT c FROM Country c

-An equivalent query can be built using the JPA criteria API as follows:
+You can build an equivalent query with the JPA Criteria API as follows:

 CriteriaBuilderjakarta.persistence.criteria.CriteriaBuilderUsed to construct criteria queries, compound selections, expressions, predicates, orderings. cb = em.getCriteriaBuilderjakarta.persistence.EntityManager.getCriteriaBuilder()Obtain an instance of CriteriaBuilder which may be used to construct CriteriaQuery<T> objects.();